 Ingeborg's Place Apart - A non-clinical place to help people re-energize and feel 100% supported as they battle a cancer diagnosis

-Focus on Healing - Provides free access to individual counseling, support groups for any cancer survivor and their loved ones
+Focus on Healing - Provides free access to individual counseling and support groups for any cancer survivor and their loved ones

-Cancer Fitness classes - These classes are designed specially for cancer patients and include yoga, dance and exercise.
+Cancer Fitness classes - These exercise classes are designed specially for cancer patients.

 Nurse Navigator - The GAMC oncology Nurse Navigator helps patients find doctors, make appointments, provides guidance and simply anticipates patient and family needs to improve services received throughout the entire cancer treatment process.
 To get in touch with the Nurse Navigator, call (818) 863-HOPE.